d-megha/Tech_trend/README.md

 * Visualisations are created integrating data from a Google Form that includes choices from individuals all across the world.

 * The data is collected the google form where the form had 20 questions based on the current on trend technologies.
+* Refer the pdf for the questions and their provided options.

 * The collected data is further summed up in the excel sheet.